nealgravindra/readinglist/README.md

 # reading list
-need to read more papers ahhh *for research ONLY*: read more books for life, yikes
+need to read more papers ahhh *for research ONLY*; read more books for life, yikes

 ## projects